-A "U.S. Holder" is a person who, for U.S. federal income tax purposes, is a beneficial owner of common shares, pre-funded warrants, Series A warrants or Series B warrants who is eligible for the benefits of the Treaty and is:
+A "U.S. Holder" is a person who, for U.S. federal income tax purposes, is a beneficial owner of common shares, pre-funded warrants or warrants who is eligible for the benefits of the Treaty and is:

-- an individual citizen or resident of the United States; - a corporation, or other entity taxable as a corporation, created or organized in or under the laws of the United States, any state therein or the District of Columbia; or - · an estate or trust the income of which is subject to U.S. federal income taxation regardless of its source.
+- an individual citizen or resident of the United States; - a corporation, or other entity taxable as a corporation, created or organized in or under the laws of the United States, any state therein or the District of Columbia; or - an estate or trust the income of which is subject to U.S. federal income taxation regardless of its source.

-U.S. Holders should consult their tax advisers concerning the U.S. federal, state, local and non-U.S. tax consequences of owning and disposing of common shares, pre-funded warrants, Series A warrants or Series B warrants in their particular circumstances.
+U.S. Holders should consult their tax advisers concerning the U.S. federal, state, local and non-U.S. tax consequences of owning and disposing of common shares, pre-funded warrants or warrants in their particular circumstances.